akashj1900/Census-2011-SQL-Project/README.md

 The dataset is quite simple and will not allow us to answer complicated question.
 There are two tables-

-# Dataset1:
+## Dataset1:
-id - id number attributed to every single district of states.
+* id - id number attributed to every single district of states.

-District- Names of all the districts of the states in the table.
+* District- Names of all the districts of the states in the table.

-State-Names of all the states (including Union Territories) in India.
+* State-Names of all the states (including Union Territories) in India.

-Growth - ratio of the population growth in census 2011.
+* Growth - ratio of the population growth in census 2011.

-Sex_ratio-Sex ratio (also called gender ratio) is the ratio of male to female count.
+* Sex_ratio-Sex ratio (also called gender ratio) is the ratio of male to female count.

-Literacy-Percentage of ratio of literate people by the whole population.
+* Literacy-Percentage of ratio of literate people by the whole population.

-# Dataset2:
+## Dataset2:

-id - id number attributed to every single district of states.
+* id - id number attributed to every single district of states.

-District- Names of all the districts of the states in the table.
+* District- Names of all the districts of the states in the table.

-State-Names of all the states (including Union Territories) in India.
+* State-Names of all the states (including Union Territories) in India.

-Area_km2 - Total area of the specific district in km2.
+* Area_km2 - Total area of the specific district in km2.

-population - population of specific district.
+* population - population of specific district.

 Both the dataset contains 640 rows .

-Notes:
+## Notes:

 The database being very simple, we couldn’t answer complicated questions.
 This project was intented to practise my SQL skills and show knowledge of simple to advanced SQL skills.